MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 To get started, determine which types of data go through the hot, warm, or cold path:

 - Hot path data is kept in memory and analyzed in near real-time, typically using stream processing.
-The output may trigger an alert or be written to a structured format that analytics tools can query immediately.
+The output might trigger an alert or be written to a structured format that analytics tools can query immediately.
 - Warm path data, such as from the last day, week, or month, is kept in a storage service that can be queried immediately.
 - Cold path historical data is kept in lower-cost storage to be queried in large batches.